dogweather/forkful/README.md

 **Polyglot**: 23 programming languages

 **My idea is to create a hybrid resource**: AI writes the draft text, and then people review and error-correct.
 Or, potentially, the other way around: people write the initial content and then AI points out possible errors and style issues.
-IMO this is the best way to use AI circa January 2024.
+A sort of pair-programmer for technical documentation.
+IMO this is the best way to use AI for content generation, circa January 2024.

 ---